 More Italian chicken recipes

-If you’ve enjoyed this Chicken Marsala Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.
+If you’ve enjoyed this Classic Chicken Marsala recipe, give it a 5-star rating.

 Ingredients